 One of the important mandates of INTACH is to make the citizens aware of the importance of their cultural and historical environment and help them to develop a harmonious relationship with it.
-In pursuit of this objective, INTACH Delhi Chapter in association with Delhi Tourism and Transportation Development Corporation (DTTDC), MCD Heritage Society and DDA have regularly conducted walks in various areas of Delhi since 2005.
+In pursuit of this objective, INTACH has been regularly conducting walks in various areas of Delhi since 2005.
 Heritage walks is an important strategy to achieve the following objectives:

-- Increased number of visitors results in heightened sensitivity of the local populace towards the historic value of settlements and encourages local communities to conserve and preserve their own heritage and inculcate a sense of pride and appreciation among them; and,
+Heightening sensitivity of the local populace towards the historic value of settlements and encouraging local communities to conserve and preserve their own heritage and inculcate a sense of pride and appreciation among them.

 Initiate community based conservation efforts involving citizens, volunteers, and other organizations

 The Heritage walks are open to the public, take place every weekend and are conducted by experienced and knowledgeable walk-leaders.
 They cover many different areas, according to a changing monthly calendar.
 The fee per person is Rs.
 200/-.
 To register for a walk please: